wolfgangj/bone-lisp/README.md

     (lambda (a b c . args) foo)

 Booleans and the empty list work almost like they do in Scheme:
-The empty list is written as `()` and is self-evaluating.
+The empty list is written as `()` and is self-evaluating (whereas in Scheme it can't be evaluated).
-While we still call it "nil", it is not the symbol `nil` (which isn't special in any way).
+While we still call the empty list "nil", it is not the symbol `nil` (which isn't special in any way).
+You cannot take the `car` and `cdr` of the empty list.
 Only the value `#f` is false.
 The cannonical value for `true` is `#t`.